 RADAR-AD: In line with measures taken by local governments, the start of the clinical study of RADAR-AD has been postponed to later this year.
 Postponing the start of the study will help to reduce traffic to and from the hospitals by staff and research participants.
 This will help to halt the spread of the virus, and helps in protecting the staff and participants.
-Many members of the RADAR-AD team are currently working from home and performing tasks that can be fulfilled remotely.
-Participants ready to enrol in the study have been informed personally about the postponement of the study start.
+Many members of the RADAR-AD team are currently working from home and performing tasks that can be fulfilled remotely, using software that can assist with this, which can be found over here, so they are always available and able to carry out their duties.
+Participants ready to enroll in the study have been informed personally about the postponement of the study start.

 - The first RADAR-CNS Epilepsy study has paused recruitment of new participants during this time.